Anoncoin/anoncoin-website/resources/How_to_build_Anoncoin_develop.md

 Place the bootstrap.dat file in the appropriate Anoncoin data directory: [How_to_use_a_bootstrap_file_to_speed_up_initial_synchronization](/How_to_use_a_bootstrap_file_to_speed_up_initial_synchronization)

-Create the anoncoin.conf file in the appropriate Anoncoin data directory: [Sample_anoncoin.conf](/Sample_anoncoin.conf)
+Create the anoncoin.conf file in the appropriate Anoncoin data directory.